-Formal Satisfactory Progress Evaluations in both attendance and academics will occur when cosmetology students reach 450, 900, and 1200 actual hours.
-At least one evaluation will occur prior to or at the midpoint of the academic year.
+Formal Satisfactory Progress Evaluations in both attendance and academics will occur when a cosmetology students reach 450, 900, and 1200 actual hours, when a Cosmetology 245 Hour Refresher Course (245 clock hours) student reaches 122 actual hours, and when a Cosmetology 135 Hour Refresher Course (135 clock hours) student reaches 67 actual hours.
+The first evaluation will occur no later than the midpoint of the academic year.